 Ref Topic/Action Outcome Priority Accountability KPI A3 UNIVERSAL ACCESS Optimise access for all abilities and backgrounds to the City's open space, including through: а Access Audit C02.1.1 HIGH 79 ES/US Update access audits of all public open space across the City of Ryde to determine where improvements can be achieved towards universal access to all public space.
-Key outcomes with respect to parks and recreational corridors include: - ease of access to park entries off streets (especially street crossings close to entries and bus stops; safe, even paths, etc for wheelchairs and mobility scooters) - provision of circuit paths that can be easily walked or wheeled for prams, wheelchairs or children's bikes ample seating with shad disabled car park spaces close to park entries and exploiting views of the park (especially important at sports venues) or lookouts for those not able to leave the car or where park topography is steep optimised access to play facilities for all ab pilities.
-A4 CONNECTIVITY Enhance open space connectivity across the City of Ryde for all of the community through an integrated strategy that links recreational, cultural heritage and natural values: а Recreational Corridor Network Plan C05.2.1 HIGH 79 A/OS/UP Prepare a detailed Recreational Corridor Network Plan, based on the proposed network identified in the Open Space Structure Plan and as further detailed in Figure IP.01.
-The plan should integrate the natural corridors (green web) with street based linkages and connections (green grid).
-The Plan should include: - determination of routes that optimise use of the physical geography (ridges and valleys) and natural environment (bushland, creeks and rivers) of the City of Ryde.
-Analysis of linkages in the network that cannot be achieved solely as above (ie. using streets, rail corridors, etc) that align as closely as possible with the catchment and sub-catchment geography (Figure OB.01) - design parameters for the corridors such as path design, natural habitat conservation, planting, shade and amenity ervation, planting, identification of third parties that may be critical to achieving each section of the network (ie. State government agencies, other landowners) the network (ie. street and road based design to achieb=ve the objectives of the green grid (eg. amenity, the canopy, safe walking and cycling) priority for implementation (see below).
-Criteria for highest priorities of implementation should include: - completing local missing links in existing corridors that would significantly extend open space access enhancing links in areas with limited open space and high populations creating links where this would enhance natural values overcoming major barriers (roads, etc) establishing links that we ould benefit childre en (eg. off-road pa ths to school or sp oorts venues).
+Key outcomes with respect to parks and recreational corridors include: - ease of access to park entries off streets (especially street crossings close to entries and bus stops; safe, even paths, etc for wheelchairs and mobility scooters) provision of circuit paths t bikes nai can be easily v valked of Wrieeled ioi prams, wheelci Ialis of Childrens ample seating with shad e and shelter disabled car park spaces at sports venues) or look optimised access to play facilities for all ab oilities.
+A4 CONNECTIVITY Enhance open space connectivity ac strategy that links recreational, cult • • community throu gh an integrated a Recreational Corridor Network Plan C05.2.1 HIGH 79 A/OS/UP Prepare a detailed Recreational Corrid Space Structure Plan and as further d (green web) with street based linkages - determination of routes natural environment (bus letailed in Figure I s and connections that optimise use P.01.
+The plan sh (green grid).
+The of the physical g ould integrate the Plan should include eography (ridges natural corridors de: Analysis of linkages in the rail corridors, etc) that a geography (Figure OB.0) align as closely a design parameters for th shade and amenity e corridors such a s path design, na tural habitat conse rvation, planting, identification of third par State government agence ng each section of the network (ie. street and road based d canopy, safe walking and ve the objectives of the green grid ( (eg. amenity, the priority for implementation n (see below).
+Criteria for highest priorities of implementation should include: - completing local missing links in existing corridors that would significantly extend open space access enhancing links in areas with limited open space and high p opulations creating links where this would enhance na atural values overcoming major barrie rs (roads, etc) establishing links that wo ould benefit childre en (eg. off-road pa aths to school or sp ports venues).

-Ref Topic/Action Outcome Priority Accountability KPI b Barriers C05.2.1 HIGH 79 US/QS Analyse and prioritise action to address major barriers to walking and cycling across the City including: - major arterial road crossings as identified in the Open Space Structure Plan ( refer to Figure OB.01) access for disabled pers ons (see Universa al Access) footpath design and qua lity (see Walking a and Cycling Plan).
-The highest priorities to removal of b open space. arriers are in area as where residence ces are more thar 400m from any A5 WAYFINDING Enhance wayfinding around the City of Ryde, particularly to promote walking and cycling as both recreation and a daily part of the lives of the local community through: а Wayfinding Strategy C05.2.1 HIGH 79 US/ES Prepare a Wayfinding Plan in keeping with the Walking and Cycling Strategy (as above) with particular emphasis on: - off-road routes that link school, work and home through the public open space network - recreational circuits with distances and walking times identified - routes that can be readily undertaken by those with a disability - links between walking routes and public transport stops.
+Ref Topic/Action Outcome Priority Accountability KPI b Barriers C05.2.1 HIGH 79 US/QS Analyse and prioritise action to address major barriers to walking and cycling across the City including: - major arterial road crossings as identified in the Open Space Structure Plan (refer to Figure OB.01) - access for disabled persons (see Universal Access) footpath design and quality (see Walking and Cycling Plan).
+The highest priorities to removal of barriers are in areas where residences are more than 400m from any open space.
+A5 WAYFINDING Enhance wayfinding around the City of Ryde, particularly to promote walking and cycling as both recreation and a daily part of the lives of the local community through: а Wayfinding Strategy C05.2.1 HIGH 79 US/ES Prepare a Wayfinding Plan in keeping with the Walking and Cycling Strategy (as above) with particular emphasis on: - off-road routes that link school, work and home through the public open space network - recreational circuits with distances and walking times identified - routes that can be readily undertaken by those with a disability - links between walking routes and public transport stops.
 The Plan should draw on all media in an integrated fashion including in-field maps, signage, brochures, phone enabled GPS and web (including Council's website), etc.